joeky888/dotfile/Software/Software.md

 * Testing and short Documentation and Examples in Documentation
 * Mobile
     * Most operations can be done with only one finger
+* Web plugins
+    * Make sure it runs on Chrome, Firefox and Firefox Android

 Dev Tools
 =====